Cerceris rufopicta

 Behavior

-Nests are typically aggregated in loose colonies. are hunters that capture using their to paralyze but not kill.
+Nests are typically aggregated in loose colonies. are hunters that capture prey using their sting to paralyze but not kill.
 Prey is transported back to the nest, carried upside down and forward beneath the , which produces a distinctive profile.

 Ecological Role